HarimbolaSantatra/HarimbolaSantatra/README.md

 I'm using pure MySQL Connector instead of Entity Framework to connect the application to a MySQL database, for performance and learning purposes  :sweat_smile: .

 ### What I'm working :
 I'm also trying to include some data science and/or machnel learning project inside this repository.
-I'm currently working on an :point_right: implementation of a Decision Tree on Python. :point_left:
+I'm currently working on an :point_right: a Reinforcement Learning game using Pygame. :point_left:

 Thanks for the visit.